Your Wedding Day: The Importance of a First Look or First Touch

 It can ease nerves without revealing the dress or suit.

-You want to keep the traditional aisle reveal but still share a quiet, personal moment.
+You want to keep the traditional aisle reveal but share a quiet, personal moment beforehand.

 First Look video moments often capture joyful reactions, laughter, and even happy tears.